Why you should buy (beer) merchandise, aka #beerswag

 Maybe you buy the shirt because you’re friends with the people selling it, or you like the design, or you like the beer, or maybe you just need a new shirt and it fits well.
 There are a lot of reasons behind the compulsive need to have the next cool piece of beerswag, even when you have stockpiles in your home.
 We believe the reasons are fivefold.

 - Merchandise – shirts, caps, keyrings, growlers, etc. – isn’t perishable.
 Just because you bought a shirt today doesn’t mean that you have to wear it tomorrow.
 It doesn’t spoil.
 What happens when your bottle opener breaks?
 You have another on hand – how delightful!
 And sure, some things might go out of fashion, but that’s ok, because we all know that fashion comes in swings and roundabouts.
+But black tshirts rarely go out of fashion.
 So go ahead with that purchase, it might just come in handy someday.

 - We’re proud people.
 And we like to gloat.
 Sure, even when we have our own swag we want to rep all the time, we still find ourselves buying items from friends and favourite breweries.
-We don’t need them.
-Half the time we won’t wear them.
-But there’s a bit of pride in knowing that you have one – especially if someone else doesn’t, and they covet yours.
+We don’t need them, but there’s a bit of pride in knowing that you have one – especially if someone else doesn’t, and they covet yours.
 Take, for example, the shirts that Black Hops gave to their initial Pozible fund contributors – they all say “OG” on them.
 You can’t buy that shirt, or the smug feeling you get when wearing it.

 - We love what they do and we want to spread the word of beer.
 Merchandise is not only a fantastic way for companies – any company, not just beer-related ones – to expose more people to their brand, and in sales it’s all about brand awareness.
 As consumers, we want to help the brands/beers (and people) we enjoy get more followers, so we’ll buy their growlers, rock their singlets and generally support them however we can.
 And while beer itself doesn’t count as beerswag, we can always get behind that